drunz/test/.github/PULL_REQUEST_TEMPLATE.md

 ## General
 **Status:** READY/WIP/HOLD
 **Ticket:** ABCD-0001
-**Migrations:** Yes

 ## Description
-A few sentences describing the overall goals of the pull request's commits.
+[Short description outlining the changes made, and the purpose of the change]

 ## Related PRs
-List related PRs against other branches:

 branch | PR
 ------ | ------
 other_pr_production | [link]()